th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ![](/img/getting-started/analyze/Demo_script_steps-step7.drawio.png)

 ## Searching exceptions
-th2 is the **test** tool.
+Th2 is a **test** tool.
 So it should be able to catch exceptions.

-To demonstrate this ability _simulator box_ was programmed to create exceptions with the specific instruments from the _script_.
+To do so, the _simulator box_ was programmed to create exceptions with the specific instruments from the _script_.

 _INSTR1_, _INSTR2_, _INSTR3_ work normally.
 Exceptions from other